adrieltan1/presets/things_i_use.md

 # Coding Specific
 - VSCode Insiders - I use this over normal VSCode because I sometimes see new features and I wanna try them out.
 - IntelliJ - If I ever need java
-- Miniconda - For quick and dirty stuff this works great (even though it's slow af).
+- MiniForge - For quick and dirty stuff this works great.
 For projects, probably poetry, for random things.
 Conda is great.
 Also prevents on from F-ing up their env easily.
+- UV - when I don't want to use base python.
 - NodeJS
 - GoLang
 - JDK - For the rare times I need it